seanbao/mnemonas/docs/architecture.en.md

 ## Design Position

-MnemoNAS is a simple, reliable, and usable private NAS for self-hosted deployments.
+MnemoNAS is a self-hosted private cloud storage system for daily file management.
 It keeps the current file tree readable, adds version history and trash on top, and exposes both a Web UI and WebDAV.

 Core principles: